The hair pro's tricks on how to best cover grey hair at home

 - Leave the mix on for 48 hours before washing off.

 - If you have any signs of reaction, wash it off immediately and do not use the permanent colour.
 You can also contact Josh Wood Colour if this is the case, and we will happily refund you for the product.

 - If you show no signs of reaction to the test, you have the all-clear to go ahead and use your perfect shade match as instructed.

 - If you have any further questions on Allergy Alert Tests, get in touch on firstname.lastname@example.org or in the comments below.

 Of course, there are times when permanent colour isn't what we're after.
 The salon appointment has been booked, so all we need is a temporary touch-up to see us through the next few weeks.
 That's when root concealers come into play.
 "If your hair is tinted brown and you have grey hair coming through, you’ll need quite a lot of root concealer, so layer up" Josh advises.
 "Start with a clean, washed, conditioned head of hair, paint our blending brush onto wet hair, and then dry it in with your hairdryer.
-You can then top it up with either a tinted dry shampoo or root marker," says Josh.
+You can then top it up with either an airbrush or root marker," says Josh.
 Why is it worth combining products?
 For the best temporary grey coverage, "It really is about that density," Josh tells us.